charliegil/Raytracer/README.md

-# Raytracer

-Through the course of ECSE 446, I implemented a raytracer, gradually adding features for each deliverable, which built upon the previous.

 ## 1. Triangle Intersections and Normal Interpolation

 In this assignment, I implemented a simple ray tracer with triangle intersection capabilities and normal interpolation for smooth shading.
 The environment supports basic scene navigation using the **WASD** keys and includes multiple shading modes to visualize different aspects of our scene.